T4ko0522/better-home/README.en.md

 - **Font Color**: Change text color to white or black
 - **Data Persistence**: Save settings and background images using IndexedDB

+## 🎯 Usage

+### 📌 Setup

+How to set this page as your browser's new tab page:

+#### Brave
+1. Open the URL where this application is deployed
+2. Open browser settings (`brave://settings/?search=tab`)
+3. Open the "Appearance" section
+4. Change the "New tab page" setting
+5. Select "Custom web page" and enter this application's URL

+**Note**: Brave allows you to customize the new tab page without extensions.

+#### Chrome
+Chrome requires an extension.
+Follow these steps:

+1. Install an extension like [Custom New Tab](https://chromewebstore.google.com/detail/custom-new-tab/lfjnnkckddkopjfgmbcpdiolnmfobflj?hl=ja)
+2. Open the extension settings
+3. Configure it to use this application's URL

+#### Edge
+1. Open the URL where this application is deployed
+2. Open browser settings (`edge://settings/`)
+3. Open the "Appearance" or "Startup" section
+4. Change the "New tab page" setting
+5. Select "Custom web page" and enter this application's URL

+Alternatively, using an extension:
+- Install an extension like [Custom New Tab](https://chromewebstore.google.com/detail/custom-new-tab/lfjnnkckddkopjfgmbcpdiolnmfobflj?hl=ja)
+- Configure the extension to use this application's URL

+#### Firefox
+1. Open the URL where this application is deployed
+2. Open browser settings (`about:preferences`)
+3. Open the "Home" section
+4. Select "Custom URL" for "New windows and tabs"
+5. Enter this application's URL

+Alternatively, using an extension:
+- Install an extension like [New Tab Override](https://addons.mozilla.org/en-US/firefox/addon/new-tab-override/)
+- Configure the extension to use this application's URL

+#### Safari
+1. Open Safari settings
+2. Select the "General" tab
+3. Select "Homepage" for "New windows open with"
+4. Enter this application's URL

+### 💡 How to Use Features

+1. **Setting Background Images**
+   - Click the settings icon
+   - Select the "Background" tab
+   - Upload an image or enter a URL
+   - Crop the image if necessary

+2. **Show/Hide Widgets**
+   - Click the settings icon
+   - Select the "Display Settings" tab
+   - Toggle visibility of each widget

+3. **Search**
+   - Enter search terms in the search bar at the center of the page
+   - Press Enter or click the search button

 ## 🛠️ Tech Stack

 - **Framework**: [Next.js](https://nextjs.org/) 16